 Day 2: We woke early and it was beautifully cool and fresh.
 We drove to the bustling Parap Markets to buy something to eat for breakfast, and stock up on fresh fruit and vegetables.
 As the morning progressed, I struggled to adjust to the tropical heat and humidity – it felt like an effort to do anything.

 Myilly Point Historical Precinct contains four well preserved examples of colonial tropical architecture, built in the 1930s for senior public service and military personnel, they survived the bombing of Darwin, during the second world war, and Cyclone Tracy.
 One of the four, Burnett House, is open to the public.
+It was cool inside, with a refreshing breeze and view to the water through the shuttered windows in the upstairs rooms.

 The Museum & Art Gallery of the Northern Territory was a cool place to spend a few pleasant hours.
 It was interesting to learn more about Darwin’s history.
 The animal displays were excellent and helpful for identifying the wildlife outside.
 We really enjoyed the collection of Aboriginal art.
 When we left the gallery, we walked across the garden toward the water.